sainanduk/ML_RockVSMine/README.md

 The project includes model evaluation metrics to assess the performance of the machine learning model.
 These metrics include accuracy, precision, recall, and F1 score.

-## Contribution Guidelines

-If you wish to contribute to the project, please follow the contribution guidelines outlined in the `CONTRIBUTING.md` file.

 ## License